TedMichalik/DC1/README.md

 ```
 dns-nameservers 10.0.2.5
 ```
-Update **/etc/resolv.conf**:
+Reboot to make sure everything works:
 ```
-resolvconf -u
+reboot
 ```
+Login as the admin user and switch to root.
 Verify the File Server shares provided by the DC:
 ```
 smbclient -L localhost -U%
 ```